The Printer Portal is the DNR's tool for information on environmental compliance and sustainability resources for the printing industry.

 There are numerous state and federal regulations that affect the printing industry and include those addressing air pollution, hazardous waste, wastewater, storm water, spill response, spill prevention, emergency planning and community right–to–know.

-To provide a consolidated resource that addresses both DNR and U.S. EPA requirements affecting printers, DNR created the Environmental Results Program (ERP).
+To provide a consolidated resource that addresses both the DNR and U.S. EPA requirements affecting printers, the DNR created the Environmental Results Program.

-The Printer ERP includes a workbook with plain-language explanations of the rules.
+The Printe Environmental Results Program includes a workbook with plain-language explanations of the rules.
 It also has a checklist for facilities to complete a self–evaluation of their compliance with the requirements.
-Currently, printers can use the ERP self–evaluation in two ways:
+Currently, printers can use the Environmental Results Program self–evaluation in two ways:

-- If a facility would like to proactively verify that their operations meet all environmental requirements, they may be eligible for limited liability by self-reporting through DNR's Enviro-Check program.
-Before beginning to use the checklist, the owner should contact DNR to determine if they are eligible to use the Enviro–Check program.
-If eligible, the ERP self–evaluation form could be used to conduct a self–audit.
-Once completed, the facility should follow the program requirements and submit the audit findings to DNR.
-However, if DNR has already found issues with facility operations in one or more programs, they may have limited ability to use the Enviro–Check program.
+- If a facility would like to proactively verify that their operations meet all environmental requirements, they may be eligible for limited liability by self-reporting through the DNR's Enviro-Check program.
+Before beginning to use the checklist, the owner should contact the DNR to determine if they are eligible to use the Enviro–Check program.
+If eligible, the Environmental Results Program self–evaluation form could be used to conduct a self–audit.
+Once completed, the facility should follow the program requirements and submit the audit findings to the DNR.
+However, if the DNR has already found issues with facility operations in one or more programs, they may have limited ability to use the Enviro–Check program.

-Review the Printer Compliance Assistance Workbook Decision Tree first to determine if the ERP is the right resource for the operation.
+Review the Printer Environmental Results Program Decision Tree (SB-513) first to determine if the Environmental Results Program is the right resource for the operation.
 Operators may need to refer to the introduction section below for assistance on some questions.

-- Chapter 7 — Emergency planning and communication
+- Printer ERP Compliance Assistance Workbook - Chapter 7 - Emergency Planning and Communication (SB-507)

-Wisconsin completed a pilot Printer ERP project in 2009 under a State Innovation Grant and the results were submitted to USEPA in a report: Printing Sector Environmental Results Program Evaluation.
+Wisconsin completed a pilot Printer Environmental Results Program project in 2009 under a State Innovation Grant and the results were submitted to USEPA in a report: Printing Sector Environmental Results Program Evaluation (SB-515).

 Green Tier participation